iamfortune/BCH-titbits/nucleic acids.md

 ## FUNCTIONS OF NUCLEOTIDES
 1. they are activated precursors of DNA and RNA
 2. nucleotide derivatives are activated intermediates in many biosynthesis e.g UDP - glocose, CDP - diacyl glycerol are precursors of glycogen and phosphoglycerides.
+3. ATP is the universal currency of energy in biologicalo systems.